Skip Navigation

 Teaching and learning must extend beyond the four walls of the classroom and include the community and community members.

-Each stakeholder—learners, parents, educators, graduate students, or community members—has an essential role in positively impacting local places and making PBE come to life.
+Each stakeholder—learners, parents, educators, graduate students, community members—has an essential role in positively impacting local places and making PBE come to life.
 Communities serve as learning ecosystems for the school, where local and regional experts, experiences, and places are part of the expanded definition of a classroom.
 Schools build reciprocal relationships to impact the community and enable immersive student learning.

 PBE can happen anywhere—not only outside—because it centers place, not just venue.
-The key is to make place—meaning the ecological, economic, and cultural conditions in a specific context— highly relevant to what the students are learning and experiencing.
+The key is to make place—meaning the ecological, economic, and cultural conditions in a specific context—highly relevant to what the students are learning and experiencing.

 While learning does happen in the traditional classroom, it is often extended to other spaces such as the outdoors, community organizations and spaces, at home, online, and more.
 For example, students may go outside for a reader’s workshop lesson, or to spend a day visiting a local bike shop, or an entire course—like Farm and Garden—may take place outside.
-5 Places Where Placed-Based Learning is Possible
+5 Places Where Placed-Based Learning Is Possible

 While a key emphasis of PBE is to extend learning outside the classroom, it’s also important to consider the design of the classroom itself.
 The physical space of the classroom can, and should, be designed to be a more learner-centered environment.
 Designing Learner-Centered Environments

 PBE is curriculum agnostic.
 The principles and strategies can be used to enhance and adapt any existing curriculum.
 For example, The Mountain Academy Upper School team adapted a place-based unit over multiple years to integrate more disciplines and more place-based principles.
-Building a Place-Based Unit
+Building a Place-Based Unit The Place Network shares a range of place-based projects that have emerged in recent years on its free database.
+Place Network Student Projects

 Adult learning must be aligned to and modeled after the type of learning experiences they seek to create for students.